appt-org/appt-website/src/data/code-samples/en/accessibility-focus/swift-ui.md

 # Accessibility focus - SwiftUI

 In SwiftUI, you can enhance accessibility focus by using the [`@AccessibilityFocusState`](https://developer.apple.com/documentation/swiftui/accessibilityfocusstate) property wrapper and the [`accessibilityFocused`](https://developer.apple.com/documentation/swiftui/view/accessibilityfocused(_:)) modifier.
-These tools allow you to programmatically move the accessibility focus to a specific element in your app.
+These methods allow you to programmatically move the accessibility focus to a specific element in your app.
 This can be particularly useful when you want to direct the user's attention to a specific part of the UI in response to changes or interactions.

 ```swift
 // State variable to control loading state